r3zound/hassio-addons/WeChat/README.md

 ## Configuration

 The add-on doesn't require any manual configuration.
-However, you can adjust the following option if needed:
+However, you can adjust the following options if needed:

+The add-on can be configured using the following options in the `config.ini` file located at `/config/addons_config/wechat-server/config.ini`:

+After changing the configuration file, you need to restart the add-on for the changes to take effect.

+- `TOKEN`: your_wechat_token
+- `HOST`: 0.0.0.0
+- `APP_ID`: your_app_id
+- `ENCODING_AES_KEY`: your_encoding_aes_key
+- `ZhipuAI`: your_zhipuai_api_key

 ## Follow Us